awsdocs/amazon-ecs-developer-guide/doc_source/create-service-console-v2.md

    1. To prevent the policy from performing a scale\-in activity, select **Turn off scale\-in**\.

+1. \(Optional\) To use Service Connect, select **Turn on Service Connect**, and then specify the following:

+   1. Under** Service Connect configuration**, specify the client mode\.
+      + If your service runs s network client application that only needs to connect to other services in the namespace, choose **Client side only**\.
+      + If your service runs a network or web service application and needs to provide endpoints for this service, and connects to other services in the namespace, choose **Client and server**\.

+   1. To use a namespace that is not the default cluster namespace, for **Namespace**, choose the service namespace\.

+   1. \(Optional\) Select the **Use log collection** option to specify a log configuration\.
+For each available log driver, there are log driver options to specify\.
+The default option sends container logs to CloudWatch Logs\.
+The other log driver options are configured using AWS FireLens\.
+For more information, see [Custom log routing](using_firelens.md)\.

+      The following describes each container log destination in more detail\.
+      + **Amazon CloudWatch** — Configure the task to send container logs to CloudWatch Logs\.
+The default log driver options are provided which creates a CloudWatch log group on your behalf\.
+To specify a different log group name, change the driver option values\.
+      + **Amazon Kinesis Data Firehose** — Configure the task to send container logs to Kinesis Data Firehose\.
+The default log driver options are provided which sends logs to an Kinesis Data Firehose delivery stream\.
+To specify a different delivery stream name, change the driver option values\.
+      + **Amazon Kinesis Data Streams** — Configure the task to send container logs to Kinesis Data Streams\.
+The default log driver options are provided which sends logs to an Kinesis Data Streams stream\.
+To specify a different stream name, change the driver option values\.
+      + **Amazon OpenSearch Service** — Configure the task to send container logs to an OpenSearch Service domain\.
+The log driver options must be provided\.
+For more information, see [Forwarding logs to an Amazon OpenSearch Service domain](firelens-example-taskdefs.md#firelens-example-opensearch)\.
+      + **Amazon S3** — Configure the task to send container logs to an Amazon S3 bucket\.
+The default log driver options are provided but you must specify a valid Amazon S3 bucket name\.

 1. \(Optional\) To configure a load balancer for your service, expand **Load balancing**\.

    Choose the load balancer\.